stacks-archive/app-mining/README.md

 ## Welcome to the App Mining repo

 App Mining represents a new model for incentivizing development of apps, allowing small teams to bootstrap, potentially without relying on ads or venture capital.
 App Mining gives out developer rewards to high quality applications built on the Blockstack platform.
+(See below for definition of "high quality applications")

 Think of it as something similar to an Apple App Store but apps are ranked in a decentralized semi-automatic way.
 In the long run the goal is to build an App Store with no company like Apple in the middle.
 Developer rewards are given out monthly based on the app ranking for the month.